The Complexity of HyperQPTL: Introduction

-This work is part of a research program~\cite{FinkbeinerRS15,Rabe16diss,FinkbeinerH16,hyperltlsat,DBLP:conf/csl/Frenkel025,fragments} settling the complexity of these problems for hyperlogics.
+This work is part of a research program~\cite{FinkbeinerRS15,Rabe16diss,FinkbeinerH16,hyperltlsat,DBLP:conf/csl/Frenkel025,fragments,rz25} settling the complexity of these problems for hyperlogics.
 Most importantly for applications in verification, the model-checking problems for $\hyltl$ and $\hyctlstar$ are decidable, albeit $\tower$-complete~\cite{FinkbeinerRS15,Rabe16diss,MZ20}.
 However, satisfiability is typically much harder.
 In fact, the satisfiability problems are typically highly undecidable, i.e., we measure their complexity by placing them in the arithmetic or analytic hierarchy, or even beyond: Intuitively, first-order arithmetic is predicate logic over the signature~$(+, \cdot, <)$ where quantification ranges over natural numbers.
 Similarly, second-order arithmetic adds quantification over sets of natural numbers to first-order arithmetic while third-order arithmetic adds quantification over sets of sets of natural numbers to second-order quantification.
-Figure~\ref{fig_hierarchies} gives an overview of the arithmetic, analytic, and \myquot{third} hierarchy, each spanned by the classes of languages definable by restricting the number of alternations of the highest-order quantifiers, i.e., $\Sigma_n^0$ contains languages definable by formulas of first-order arithmetic with $n-1$ quantifier alternations, starting with an existential one.
+Figure~\ref{fig_hierarchies} depicts the arithmetic, analytic, and \myquot{third} hierarchy, each spanned by the classes of languages definable by restricting the number of alternations of the highest-order quantifiers, e.g., $\Sigma_n^0$ contains languages definable by formulas of first-order arithmetic with $n-1$ quantifier alternations, starting with an existential one.

-Here, we study the logics~$\hyqptl$ and $\hyqptlplus$ which extend $\hyltl$ by quantification over propositions~\cite{Rabe16diss,FinkbeinerHHT20}, just as $\qptl$ extends $\ltl$ with quantification over propositions~\cite{qptl}. $\qptl$ is, unlike $\ltl$, able to express all $\omega$-regular properties while $\hyqptl$ allows to express, e.g., promptness and epistemic properties, which are not expressible in $\hyltl$~\cite{FinkbeinerHHT20}.
+Here, we study the logics~$\hyqptl$ and $\hyqptlplus$ which extend $\hyltl$ by quantification over propositions~\cite{Rabe16diss,FinkbeinerHHT20}, just as $\qptl$ extends $\ltl$ with quantification over propositions~\cite{qptl}. $\qptl$ is, unlike $\ltl$, able to express all $\omega$-regular properties while $\hyqptl$ is, unlike $\hyltl$, able to express, e.g., promptness and epistemic properties~\cite{FinkbeinerHHT20}.

 The difference between $\hyqptl$ and $\hyqptlplus$ manifests itself in the semantics of propositional quantification.
 Recall that hyperlogics are evaluated over sets~$T$ of traces.
 In $\hyqptl$, the quantification of a proposition~$\prop$ reassigns the truth value of $\prop$ in $T$ in a uniform way over all traces, i.e., after quantifying $\prop$ all traces coincide on their truth values for $\prop$.
 In $\hyqptlplus$ on the other hand, the quantification of a proposition~$\prop$ reassigns truth values of $\prop$ to traces in $T$ individually.
 Said differently, in $\hyqptl$ one quantifies over a single sequence of truth values (i.e., a sequence in $\set{0,1}^\omega$) while in $\hyqptlplus$ one quantifies over a set of sequences of truth values (i.e., a subset of $\set{0,1}^\omega$).
 Hence, one expects $\hyqptlplus$ to be more expressive than $\hyqptl$.